front-end-foundations/session1/readme.md

 * Try: adding a 3em margin to the em tag with and w/o display: block

+#####Lesson

-Lesson: html tags are divorced from the way they appear and can be 'reprogrammed' to look any way you want.
-They are meaningful though and convey that meaning to the code that comprises the document and make it human readable. * html tags are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) * - not stylistically important.
+HTML tags are divorced from the way they appear and can be 'reprogrammed' to look any way you want.
+They convey meaning to the code that comprises the document and make it human readable. * HTML tags are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) * - not stylistically important.

 This is part of the *separation of concerns*.
 For example: